pmalmgren/petermalmgren.com/content/docker-mac-bpf-perf.md

 Docker on a mac is a Linux VM, and because Linux supports tools that I'm already familiar with such as [perf](https://perf.wiki.kernel.org/index.php/Main_Page) and [eBPF](http://www.brendangregg.com/ebpf.html), I decided to use those from inside the Linux VM to see what the issue was.

+## Update

+### 2021-05-03

+[Dominic White](https://twitter.com/singe/status/1389224943435620360?s=20) pointed out that Docker publishes their kernel sources in an [official Docker image](https://hub.docker.com/r/docker/for-desktop-kernel/tags?page=1&ordering=last_updated) for certain Docker Desktop releases.

+Instead of downloading the sources manually, you can use one of these official Docker images instead.
+Check out Dominic's [ebpf-docker-for-mac GitHub repository](https://github.com/singe/ebpf-docker-for-mac) for an easier way to do this than the one I described below.
+Thanks Dominic!

 ## How to access the VM that runs Docker for Mac

 I used the Docker image [justincormack/nsenter1](https://github.com/justincormack/nsenter1) which starts a shell on the host system: